bryan-hoang/dnd-notes/notes/tidebreaker.md

   tournament, final two are Percival and Dwite.
 Percival beats Dwite (despite Dwite generally being better at swordplay).
 - Dwite leaves Gilramore overnight out of shame, comes to Gilded coast
+- Has a necklace of a shield with an eagle head symbol on it to represent his housewears it only when necessary

 ### TO-DO